HubSpot/humanize/README.md

 Humanize.oxford(items, 4)
 // "apple, orange, banana, pear, and 1 other"

+// Specify a limit string
 Humanize.oxford(items, 3, "and some other fruits")
 // "apple, orange, banana, and some other fruits"

+// Pick a conjunction (defaults to 'and') Humanize.oxford(items, null, null, "or")
+// "apple, orange, banana, pear, or pineapple"

+// Also works with a limit
+Humanize.oxford(items, 3, null, "with")
+// "apple, orange, banana, with 2 others"
 ```

 ##### frequency